 When cohabitees separate they potentially face the same painful experiences that a married couple face.
 The same difficult issues can also be faced by those not in a relationship but with a shared or joint interest in a property.
-Osbornes can advise you in resolving these issues
+Our cohabitation lawyers can advise you in resolving these issues.

 In terms of the ownership of and interest in property where cohabitees or former cohabitees are not married, the Court looks at the laws of Land and Trust.
 The same is true of joint owners of property who were not in a relationship.
 The Court would look to the joint common intention of ownership of the property was, often determined by whose name the property is in but factors such as agreements, financial contributions towards the property or the general circumstances can also show what the common intention was to be.

 To enable our cohabitation lawyers to advise you on your position it would be helpful if you would provide us with the following information and documents:-

 - Details of the ownership of any land or assets owned.

 - Discussions that took place prior to and after the purchase

 - Details as to who paid the deposit.

 - Full details of who paid the mortgage payments.

 - Details of any additional contribution made by you, for example, towards the property, e.g. funding or carrying out of the renovation of the property.

 - Details of the solicitors who acted in the purchase of any such property.